Hepatitis C

 How do doctors treat the complications of hepatitis C?

-If hepatitis C leads to cirrhosis, you should see a doctor who specializes in liver diseases.
-Doctors can treat the health problems related to cirrhosis with medicines, surgery, and other medical procedures.
-If you have cirrhosis, you have an increased chance of liver cancer.
-Your doctor may order an ultrasound test to check for liver cancer.
+If hepatitis C leads to cirrhosis, see a doctor who has experience treating people with liver diseases.
+Doctors can treat the health problems related to cirrhosis with medicines.
+You may also need minor medical procedures or surgery.
+If you have cirrhosis, you have a higher chance of developing liver cancer.
+Your doctor may order blood tests and an ultrasound or another type of imaging test to check for liver cancer.

 If hepatitis C leads to liver failure or liver cancer, you may need a liver transplant.